j7ps/AllChinaBuy-Enhancer/README.md

 - [Tampermonkey for Safari](https://apps.apple.com/us/app/tampermonkey/id1482490089) 🍎

 ### Step 2: Add the Script 📜
-1. Click this link to access the script: [AllChinaBuyEnhancerLoader.user.js](https://raw.githubusercontent.com/[YourUsername]/[YourRepo]/main/AllChinaBuyEnhancerLoader.user.js) 🔗
+1. Click this link to access the script: [AllChinaBuyEnhancerLoader.user.js](https://raw.githubusercontent.com/j7ps/AllChinaBuy-Enhancer/main/AllChinaBuyEnhancerLoader.user.js) 🔗
-   - Replace `[YourUsername]` and `[YourRepo]` with your actual GitHub username and repository name once you set it up. 👤
 2. Tampermonkey will detect the script and prompt you to install it.
 Click **Install**. ✅
 3. Once installed, the script will automatically run on [allchinabuy.com](https://www.allchinabuy.com/). 🎉